saltukalakus/idiomatic-rust-snippets/src/essentials/packaging/modules.md

 ### Legacy solution for Rust 2015 edition or earlier

 On the Rust file you may call `extern crate PACKAGE_NAME` to use an external library.
-This is a handy solution when you want to use [Rust Playground](https://play.rust-lang.org/) like in this example below.
+This is a handy solution when you want to use [Rust Playground](https://play.rust-lang.org/) like in this example.
 Otherwise, you would get an error when you execute the file.

 ```rust
 {{#include modules/src/rand/main.rs}}